Mathématique: On Lethe Fixed

 The detective takes her to the police station to make a statement.

 Val doesn’t want to go.
-She tries to get out of it while Sal tries to help her, but the detective is impressed and insistent and so she goes with him before she’s charged with a crime herself.
-Before they leave, she changes out of her waitress uniform into a T-shirt and jeans—acting on some instinct for anonymity she doesn’t understand but does respect.
-Too many people would remember a girl in a green and yellow dress with a nametag that reads: VAL.
+She tries to get out of it.
+Sal tries to help her, but the detective is impressed and insistent, so she goes with him before she’s charged with a crime herself.
+Before they leave, she changes out of her waitress uniform into a T-shirt and jeans—acting on an instinct for anonymity.
+Too many people would remember a girl in a green and yellow dress with a name-tag that reads: VAL.

 The longer she stays at the precinct, the more questions they ask.
-It’s not long before she comes to feel like a caged animal beneath a fraying exterior.
-She doesn’t know what might burst out of her with the right provocation, but there are things in her mind and motor programs in her nerves that she doesn’t understand.
+It’s not long before she feels like a caged animal beneath a fraying exterior.
+She doesn’t know what might burst out of her with the right provocation, but there are things in her mind and motor programs in her nerves she doesn’t understand.

 “Your name is Val?” the detective asks.